cloudbees-days/cloudbees-field-workshops/labs/rollout-cac/rollout-cac.md

 *Final screenshot of Prod env with `WHATS_THE_NAME_OF_THIS.yml` and `default.sidebar.yml`*

-You have successfully completed the introductory Rollout workshop!
+You have successfully completed the introductory CloudBees Rollout workshop!

 Please return to the [main page](../../README.md#workshop-labs) for other workshops and labs.